powsybl/powsybl-open-rao/docs/parameters.md

   - **AMPERE**: the margins to maximize are considered in A.
     Note that CNECs from different voltage levels will not have the same weight in the objective function depending on the unit considered (MW or A).
 Ampere unit only works in AC-load-flow mode (see [sensitivity-parameters](#sensitivity-parameters)).

-#### preventive-stop-criterion
-- **Expected value**: one of the following:
-  - "MIN_OBJECTIVE"
-  - "SECURE"
-- **Default value**: "SECURE"
-- **Usage**: Stop criterion of the preventive RAO search-tree.
-  - **MIN_OBJECTIVE**: the search-tree will maximize the minimum margin until it converges to a maximum value, or until another stop criterion has been reached (e.g. [max-preventive-search-tree-depth](#max-preventive-search-tree-depth)).
-  - **SECURE**: the search-tree will stop as soon as it finds a solution where the minimum margin is positive.
-  *Note: if the best possible minimum margin is negative, both stop criterion will return the same solution.*

 #### curative-min-obj-improvement
 - **Expected value**: numeric value, where the unit is that of the objective function